tanvirch0750/Lux-Attire/README.md

 ### 2. Authentication & Authorization

-- **User Registration & Login**: Secure registration and login with email and password credentials and google login.
+- **User Registration & Login**: Secure registration and login with email and password credentials and Google login.
 - **Protected Routes**: Pages like `My Orders` and the `Admin Dashboard` are accessible only after user authentication.

 ### 3. Product Management